UVA-PCL/hadoop-cloud-rebalance/README.md

 The load balancing implementation is written by Zeitan Liu, with some revisions by Charles Reiss, under the supervision of Haiying Shen.

-It incorporates a Chord implementation written Chuan Xiu which is available under an MIT license (see below).
+It incorporates a Chord implementation written Chuan Xia which is available under an MIT license (see below).

 For an example of how to use this, see a seperate repository for experiment running scripts [to be linked].

+# Acknowledgements

 We would like to thank the collabarators of this project: